gitbls/sdm/README.md

     Enter multiple values as a single string separated by commas.
 For example `--poptions apps,xapps` or `--poptions noupdate,noupgrade`

-* `--restart` or `--reboot` &mdash; Restart the system at the end of the First Boot.
-The `--restart` switch can be used on the command when customizing the IMG (will apply to all SD Cards) or on the `--burn` command (will apply only to SD cards burned with `--restart` set.
+* `--reboot n` &mdash; Restart the system at the end of the First Boot after waiting an additional *n* seconds.
+The `-reboot` switch can be used on the command when customizing the IMG (will apply to all SD Cards) or on the `--burn` command (will apply only to SD cards burned with `--restart` set.
 The system will not restart until the boot process has fully completed.
+Waiting an additional time may be useful if your system has services that take longer to start up on the first boot. sdm waits until *n* seconds (n=20 for `--restart) after the graphical or multi-user target is reached.
+* `--restart` &mdash; Restart the system at the end of the First Boot.
+The `--restart` switch and `--reboot` are synonomous except that you cannot specify an additional restart wait with the `--restart` switch.
 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
 * `--ssh` *SSHoption* &mdash; Control how SSH is enabled in the image.
 By default, if `--ssh` is not specified, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled.
 If `--ssh socket` is specified SSH will be enabled using SSH sockets via systemd instead of having the SSH service hanging around all the time.
 * `--svcdisable` and `--svcenable` &mdash; Enable or disable named services, specified as comma-separate list, as part of the first system boot processing.